Introduction

 Join a cleanup

-In many cases, the organizers provide all the necessary equipment and guidance—you just need to show up and take part!
+In many cases, the organizers provide all necessary equipment and guidance—you just need to show up and take part!
 Several times a year, we also host major global events such as World Cleanup Day, the #10minchallenge, and our monthly River Cleanup Days.

 Click the “Join” button below to discover upcoming events and get involved!
+By participating, you help remove plastic from rivers, raise awareness, and support cleaner, healthier communities across the globe.

 Organize a cleanup